 However, citizens do not have free access to army lands, BSF premises, railway land, etc, where a lot of plantation has been carried out.
 This rules out citizens’ role in monitoring survival or growth, and a very important programme such as a plantation becomes purely a government-driven exercise.

-(The writer is a founder-member of Bangalore Environment Trust)
+(The writer is one of the trustees of Bangalore Environment Trust.)